gicentre/litvis/documents/tutorials/dataTutorials/datalogParsing.md

 ## Conclusions

 This chapter has considered how we translate a well-specified grammar into a parser that transforms some input text into custom types that represent that grammar.
-While it does not introduce much new Elm parser functionality, it does provide practice in applying the parser combinator approach and lays the ground for considering one of the main strengths of the Elm Parser approach, that of robust error handling to provide useful feedback on the parsing process.
+It introduced an important addition to the approaches we can take to parsing, namely the use of [andThen](https://package.elm-lang.org/packages/elm/parser/latest/Parser#andThen) to validate some parsed content after, rather than during, it has been parsed.
+The chapter provides practice in applying the parser combinator approach and lays the ground for considering one of the main strengths of the Elm Parser, that of robust error handling to provide useful feedback on the parsing process.

 ---